Alaska Court Records

 Requests for copies of Alaska criminal records can be made:

-• In person,
+- In person,

-• By email/ fax
+- By email/ fax

-• By regular mail
+- By regular mail

-Requests for records should be submitted to the records department or court clerk where the case was tried.
-To submit requests other than in person, the requestor must look up the mail address of the court in the court directory.
-The requestor must then complete and submit the appropriate request form.
-Available records include case files, audio recordings, and search warrant records.
-All requests for copies of court records are charged a processing fee, which varies depending on the purpose of the request indicated in the form.
+Applications can be made by submitting the appropriate request form.
+Available records may include case files, audio recordings, and search warrant records.
+Most requests for copies of court records are charged a processing fee, which varies depending on the purpose of the request indicated in the form.
 The Alaska court system does not provide transcript services to the public.
 However, audio recordings can be obtained at the office of the clerk in the court where the case was tried.

 How to Find Alaska Criminal Court Records Online

 Alaska state criminal records are for the most part accessible to the public online for free via the state court’s CourtView portal.
 A user can search for a criminal court record by case number, name of the defendant, or ticket/citation number from this portal.
 While most criminal court records are publicly available, some are sealed and deemed confidential.
-Confidential records, such as juvenile criminal case files, are not available online.
+Confidential records, such as juvenile criminal case files, are generally not available online.
 Other reasons courts may restrict access to Alaska criminal court records include:

-• Dismissal at the first hearing due to an error in charges or the absence of evidence
+- Dismissal at the first hearing due to an error in charges or the absence of evidence

-• Protecting the defendant’s right to a fair trial in a second related case
+- Protecting the defendant’s right to a fair trial in a second related case

-• Discharge and acquittal of all criminal charges
+- Discharge and acquittal of all criminal charges

-• The defendant is under 21 years of age
+- The defendant is under 21 years of age

 Please note that details of cases filed before 1990 may not be available online unless such a case is reopened.
 For details of cases before 1990, contact the court clerk where the trial was held.